 dog health tip: It only takes one high fat meal to cause the onset of pancreatitis.
 Many veterinarians have reported sharp increases in cases during the holidays (like Thanksgiving)!
 No fattening table scraps for your Miniature Schnauzer!

-PLUS, used in conjunction with Total-Biotics®, which helps boost the immune system, aids in digestion, and removes toxins - you know you're helping your Miniature Schnauzer be as healthy as possible.
+PLUS, used in conjunction with a probiotic, which helps boost the immune system, aids in digestion, and removes toxins - you know you're helping your Miniature Schnauzer be as healthy as possible.

-To find out more on how these supplements can help improve the overall health of your Miniature Schnauzer and read success stories:
+and how they can help improve the overall health of your Miniature Schnauzer.

-Total-Zymes plus Pro-Biotics Sucess Story: Review by Yvette
+Total-Zymes plus Pro-Biotics Success Story: Review by Yvette

 I wanted to thank-you for the Total-Zymes plus Pro-Biotics.
 I have a mini Schnauzer(Boost) that is 13yrs. old and has many health problems (cushings, diabetes, allergies, cataracts, ear and skin infections, and most recently pancreatitis).
 She has seen many specialists and been on many medications (Atopica, Simplicef) that could harm her liver even more than it is already.
 We did/ and do everything we could for her and spend lots of money trying to help her the best way possible.
 She was always sleepy and tired, and any little thing that upset her would make her sick.
 Since she has been using your product she is like a puppy.
 She plays, runs around, and stays awake longer an she use to.
 I know nothing can cure her with everything she has but its alot better now .
 Most of her problems are less and she is more happy.
 So again Thank-You very much for giving me my puppy back.
 Yvette (Total-Zymes Plus Posted on 12/14/09)